Rui Monteiro (footballer, born 1991)

 Rui Nuno Paulo Monteiro (born 6 January 1991) is a Portuguese professional footballer who plays as a midfielder.

 Club career

 Monteiro was born in Sintra, Lisbon District.
-He spent all but his senior career in Portugal in the third division, where he represented Casa Pia AC, S.U.
+He all but spent his senior career in Portugal in the third division, where he represented Casa Pia AC, S.U.
 Sintrense and S.C.U.
 Torreense.

-The exception to this was in the 2012–13 season, when Monteiro played five matches for C.S.
+The exception to this was in the 2012–13 season, when Monteiro appeared in five matches for C.S.
 Marítimo's reserve team in the Segunda Liga.
 He made his debut in the competition on 22 August 2012, playing the entire 1–0 away loss against U.D.
 Oliveirense.

 In the 2018 January transfer window, Monteiro signed with French Championnat National 2 club US Lusitanos Saint-Maur.